ku-sldg/plih/README.md

 # EECS 662 - Programming Languages

 Programming Languages is an introduction to basic principles of defining, describing and implementing interpreters for programming languages.
 The fundamental goal is establishing a vocabulary for discussing what programming languages and programs written in them do.
-Topics covered to accomplish this are data representation and types; decelarations, bindings and variable assignment; parameter passing and function evaluation; statements; and objects and types;  The course uses an implementation-based approach with students developing type checkers, interpreters for languages that demonstrate features presented in class.
+Topics covered to accomplish this are data representation and types; declarations, bindings and variable assignment; parameter passing and function evaluation; statements; and objects and types;  The course uses an implementation-based approach with students developing type checkers, interpreters for languages that demonstrate features presented in class.

 # Class Information